jvde-github/AIS-catcher-docs/docs/getting-started/overview.md

 </div>

-## The Web GUI
+## The Visual Web Control

 ![image](https://github.com/user-attachments/assets/abf29893-0567-4b94-9354-e0630cc6f9fc)

-The Web GUI management interface is available exclusively for Raspberry Pi and Docker deployments as a separate package to ease configuration and management of the receiver.
+The Visual Web Control management interface is available exclusively for Raspberry Pi and Docker deployments as a separate package to ease configuration and management of the receiver.
 Key features include:

 - Background service management
 - Configuration interface
 - System monitoring
+- One-click updates and upgrades

 Note: Manual configuration edits may limit certain GUI functionality.
 The interface provides a lightweight solution ideal for Linux newcomers.